-In 2018 there were 3,445 healthcare professional licensees, 359 healthcare establishments and four centres registered under the Health Bureau, constituting a total of 3,808 issuances of private healthcare licences.
+By June 2021 there are 3,719 healthcare professional licensees, 416 healthcare establishments and three hospitals registered under the Health Bureau, constituting a total of 4,138 issuances of private healthcare licences.

 Kiang Wu Hospital is a non-governmental medical and health institution administered by the Kiang Wu Hospital Charitable Association of Macao.
 Established in 1871, is a charitable hospital founded and managed by Chinese people.
 Kiang Wu Hospital has developed into a modern general hospital that integrates treatment, prevention, teaching and research; it is currently implementing a modern information management system in phases.

 Kiang Wu Hospital has the following departments: Emergency, Outpatient, Inpatient, an Intensive Care Unit (ICU/CCU), Neonatal Intensive Care Unit (NICU) and Special Care Baby Unit (SCBU), as well as a number of medical centres.
 The hospital’s clinical services also cover medicine, surgery, obstetrics and gynaecology, paediatrics, emergency, otorhinolaryngology, head and neck surgery, ophthalmology, dermatology, stomatology, rehabilitation, Chinese medicine, integrated physical examination, oncology and anaesthesiology.
 In addition, the hospital has supporting departments dedicated to various areas including medical imaging, pharmacy, pathology and general examination.